exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 [read requests](../architecture/services.md#read-requests), and `Fork`s
 are used in transaction processing.

-We have separated the code that configures the schema for our timestamping service into a separate file - [src/schema.rs][src/schema.rs].
+We have separated the code that configures the schema for our Timestamping Service into a separate file - [src/schema.rs][src/schema.rs].
 Here we describe the main elements with which our service will operate.

 ### Declare Persistent Data